Family Fracas: Plot

 While the Belchers are on their way to the movie theater, their car breaks down and Jimmy Pesto takes advantage of the situation to mock Bob relentlessly.
 Leaving the car at the roadside, they decide instead to see the taping of a television show at the local studio.
 Bob runs across Chuck Charles, with whom he has a history (see "Beefsquatch"), and who is now the host of Family Fracas, a game show styled after Double Dare that offers a new minivan as its grand prize.
 Over Chuck's objections, and spurred on by Linda and the kids, Bob agrees to let his family compete against the reigning champions.

 The Belchers win game after game, to Chuck's dismay, but receive only a 5-gallon bucket of "Fracas Foam" (an orange slimy substance dumped onto the losing family) after each victory due to Louise's spinning of the prize wheel.
 Jimmy and his family challenge and defeat them, winning the minivan, and the Belchers return home.
 Watching a viral video of the final round, Bob becomes convinced that Chuck rigged it in Jimmy's favor and confronts Harry, the producer of Family Fracas.
 Harry arranges for the Belchers to sue Jimmy and Chuck on Pam's Court, a court show presided over by Chuck's bitter ex-wife Pam.

 Bob has no direct evidence of any cheating until Gene realizes that an overhead camera in the Family Fracas studio may have recorded it.
-Pam orders Chuck to bring in the videotape from that camera, but he destroys it instead (Not wanting his show to get canceled like last time).
+Pam orders Chuck to bring in the videotape from that camera, but he destroys it instead, not wanting his show to be cancelled as was the one he and Pam had hosted together.
 Without any evidence to support Bob's claims, Pam is forced to rule in favor of Jimmy and Chuck.
 As the Belchers walk home from the studio, they find Jimmy trying in vain to change a flat tire on his new minivan.
 Bob decides to help, despite mockery from both Jimmy and the rest of the Belchers.